When Do You Need to File Form 1099-NEC?

 • Copy C is for you to retain in your files.

-You can obtain an automatic 30-day extension on the time to file 1099s by filing IRS Form 8809, Extension of Time to File Information Returns.
+You can get an automatic 30-day extension on the time to file 1099s by filing IRS Form 8809, Extension of Time to File Information Returns.
 The form must be filed with the IRS by January 31.
 This extension is only for the time to file your 1099 forms with the IRS, it does not extend the deadline to provide copies of the forms to the contactors hired the prior year.

-Today, a majority of businesses file their 1099s with the IRS electronically instead of on paper.
-If you are required to file 250 or more information returns, you must file electronically with the IRS.
 Electronic filing can be easily accomplished with accounting software such as Quicken and QuickBooks.
 There are also several websites that provide 1099 filing services.
 Payroll tax services can also file these forms for you.
-You can also electronically file the forms directly with the IRS by using its FIRE Production System at https://fire.irs.gov.
+You can also electronically file the forms directly with the IRS by using its FIRE Production System.

-If you have questions about filing Form 1099-MISC, you may call the IRS toll-free at 1-866-455-7438.
+If you have questions about filing Form 1099-NEC, call the IRS at 866-455-7438.
+You can also go to the IRS website About Form 1099-NEC, Nonemployee Compensation.

 Electronic Payments

-If you pay an independent contractor by credit card, debit card, or by using a third-party settlement organization (TPSO) like PayPal or Payable, you need not file a 1099-MISC with the IRS.
-This is true even if you pay the contractor more than $600 during the year.
+If you pay an independent contractor by credit card, debit card, or by using a third-party settlement organization (TPSO) like PayPal or Payable, you don't have to file a 1099-NEC with the IRS.
+This is true even if you pay the contractor more than $600 ($2,000 for 2026) during the year.
 This relieves you of an administrative burden, so you may prefer to pay independent contractors electronically.
-The electronic payments may have to be reported to the IRS by the payment processor on IRS Form 1099-K, Payment Card and Third Party Network Transactions.
-This depends on how much the contractor was paid and how many electronic transactions there were during the year.

 Talk to a Tax Attorney